-In 2021, in conjunction with the update of the Atlantic RBCA User Guidance document, Atlantic PIRI updated the Ecological Screening Protocol as part of the Version 4.0 User Guidance and Atlantic RBCA Tool Kit update.
+In 2019, in conjunction with the update of the Atlantic RBCA User Guidance document, Atlantic PIRI updated the Ecological Screening Protocol by including select chlorinated volatile organic compounds (CVOCs).

 Preface

 Since its initiation in 1996, Atlantic PIRI is committed to the continuous improvement of the Risk Based Corrective Action (RBCA) tool, its associated guidance and overall implementation of processes.
 As stated in the Memorandum of Understanding (MOU) between the four Atlantic Provinces, a key objective for Atlantic PIRI is "to monitor, evaluate and integrate into the Atlantic RBCA process appropriate advances in risk assessment and risk management techniques for contaminated sites.
 Specific to this objective is to ensure that the Atlantic RBCA process provides equivalent, or better protection than the CCME Canada Wide Standard for Petroleum Hydrocarbons in soil" (MOU, 2008).
 In order to achieve this level of equivalency, both human and ecological receptors need to be considered in the Atlantic RBCA process.